niaid/niaid-design-system/nds-drupal-theme/README.md

 ----------------------------------------------------

 * Unzip the NDS Drupal Theme Folder
-* Install as any other Drupal Contributed Theme.
+* Install as any other Drupal Contributed Theme and place is under Custom Directory (themes/custom/nds-drupal-theme).
 For more information about installing a Contributed theme, please visit https://www.drupal.org/docs/extending-drupal/installing-themes

 INTEGRATING NDS DESIGN SYSTEM WITH NDS DRUPAL THEME
 ----------------------------------------------------------------